Pylons/pyramid/docs/narr/views.rst

 Custom Exception Views
 ----------------------

-The machinery which allows :exc:`~pyramid.response.HTTPNotFound`, :exc:`~pyramid.response.HTTPForbidden` and other responses to be used as exceptions and caught by specialized views as described in :ref:`special_exceptions_in_callables` can also be used by application developers to convert arbitrary exceptions to responses.
+The machinery which allows HTTP exceptions to be raised and caught by specialized views as described in :ref:`special_exceptions_in_callables` can also be used by application developers to convert arbitrary exceptions to responses.

 To register a view that should be called whenever a particular exception is raised from with :app:`Pyramid` view code, use the exception class or one of